About the Sailboat Atom

 - Installed six teak handrails throughout salon.

 - Replaced entire electrical system.
+Did not add shore power AC.

 - Installed lee-cloths on main salon bunks.

-- Installed sliding doors fronting galley shelves.
+- Installed 1/4" tinted plexiglas sliding doors on teak frame fronting galley shelves.

 - Replaced galley drawers with door access and added shelf in locker under stove.